bbonvi/pingers/README.md

 ## License

-This project is provided as-is for demonstration purposes.
+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for details.